 In contrast, MYOB Advanced (powered by Acumatica) is a true software as a service (SaaS) system.
 This means that you do not need any server hardware or software.
 All you require is a fast internet connection to access the system via a web browser such as Internet Explorer, Chrome, Firefox or Safari.

 2. Purchase of Licenses vs Subscription

 For access to MYOB Exo, businesses are required to purchase user licenses upfront and pay an annual license fee (ALF).

 With MYOB Advanced, a monthly subscription is paid based on different license levels, each level providing specific functionality.
 Your implementation partner will guide you as to which licenses would be required for your business needs.

 In both cases, the cost is related to the number of users and the functionality used.
 For example, if your business uses the Exo Job Costing module, you will be required to purchase an MYOB Exo Job Costing license.
-If you have three people using the Job Costing module, you will be required to purchase three licenses
+Similarly, if you have three people using the Job Costing module, it will require you to purchase three licenses.

 With MYOB Advanced, you would select the Standard, Plus or Enterprise version, and then select from a number of “User type licences” For example, you may have a number of Warehouse users, Finance users and/ or Sales users.
 Each user type carried a slightly different subscription price per user per month

 3. Complexity and separation of duties

 As businesses grow they become more complex and more unique as they move to differentiate themselves from their competitors.
 One-size-fits-all software (like MYOB Essentials or Xero) is only suitable for smaller companies with simple needs.
 If your business is growing and your needs are becoming more complex, it is worth considering software solutions that can be configured to meet your unique requirements.